 The crown is typically made of porcelain, which is a type of ceramic that most closely resembles natural tooth enamel.
 It offers the same look and function as a natural tooth, giving you comparable bite strength.

 If you need to replace a few teeth in a row, it is possible to get them all replaced with implants.
 But another option is to get an implant supported bridge.
 A bridge is a row of artificial teeth that are suspended between two dental implants with crowns on either side.
 A bridge can also attach to your natural teeth, however, there are some disadvantages to that option.
 The healthy teeth will need to be shaved down and fitted with crowns that attach to the bridge and the pressure it puts on those teeth can eventually cause damage.

 Do you have an entire arch of teeth that need to be replaced?
-Dental implants can act as anchors for snap on dentures or all-on-four dentures.
+Dental implants can act as anchors for snap on dentures.
 Traditional dentures attach with suction and adhesives, but implant supported dentures are much more secure for eating and speaking.

 How Many Teeth Do You Need to Replace?